pegasystems/pega-helm-charts/docs/patching-pega-deployment.md

 - Update the tagging details, including the version and date of your latest Pega-provided `platform/search` Docker image, that you downloaded for your patch.

 - In the installer section of the Helm chart, update the following:
   - Update the tagging details, including the version and date of your Pega-provided `platform/installer` Docker image, that you downloaded to support your patch.
   - Specify an `out-of-place` upgrade to apply a patch using the zero-downtime patch process.
-  - Specify a new rules schema name that the process creates in your existing database to support the patch process within the quotes.
+  - Specify the new target rules schema name that you created in your existing database to support the patch process within the quotes.
   - For patches to 8.4 and later, specify the new target data schema name that you created in your existing database to support the patch process within the quotes.
 For 8.2 or 8.3 Pega software patches, you can leave this value empty, as is (do not leave it blank).

 You can leave the existing customized parameters as is; the patch process will use the remaining existing settings in your deployment.

 ### Updating the Pega configuration files to your Helm installation on your local system